 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-5 Family Friendly Things to Do in Seattle
+Things to Do with Kids in Seattle

 There’s a reason Seattle is known as the Emerald City.
 Its lush greenery helps the city remain in color all months of the year, and yes, the wet climate contributes to that.
 But don’t let the thought of rain scare you away.
-With temps that remain moderate most months of the year, Seattle is a fabulous city to explore.
+With temperatures that are moderate most months of the year, Seattle is a fabulous city to explore.
 Here are a few of our local favorite family friendly things to do in Seattle.